 The results of the research showed that irrigation water and nitrogen fertilizer are important effects on growth and development characteristics in sage.
 When water restriction was increased and nitrogen application is not done, the plant growth was decreased as the fresh herbage and drug herbage yield were reduced.
 One of the most important indicators of the defense mechanism of plants in stress conditions is the synthesis of volatile oils.
-It can be said that decreasing of soil moisture may lead to raise essential oil amount and antioxidant capacity at the same time.
-It can be said that decreasing of soil moisture may lead to raise essential oil amount and antioxidant capacity at the same time.
+It could be concluded that decreasing soil moisture might lead to increase in the essential oil amount and antioxidant capacity at the same time.

 In conclusion, it is important to determine the effects of limited water use and crop water relations on yield and quality criteria for medicinal and aromatic plant growth when the global warming threat increases and the water resources are reduced.
-It can be concluded that the yield and quality characteristics of plants with nitrogen fertilizer and S2 water application are distinguished.
+It could be concluded that the yield and quality characteristics of plants with nitrogen fertilizer and the S2 water application were distinguished.